 Imelda Staunton stars in Edward Albee’s play of a distintegrating marriage

-The play sees Martha (Staunton), the wife of a history professor, invite a younger couple back to her apartment for a nightcap after a campus party, much to the annoyance of her husband, George (Hill).
+The play saw Martha (Staunton), the wife of a history professor, invite a younger couple back to her apartment for a nightcap after a campus party, much to the annoyance of her husband, George (Hill).
 It quickly becomes apparent that Martha is an alcoholic and as more drink is consumed the initial fun of the evening spirals into a slanging match as George and Martha’s toxic marriage is laid bare.

 The 1966 film starred real-life married couple Richard Burton and Elizabeth Taylor who won an Oscar for her role as Martha.